 Studio photographers will appreciate that the Nikon D2X (unlike the NEX-F3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D2X and the NEX-F3 have been discontinued, but can regularly be found used on eBay.
+Both the D2X and the NEX-F3 have been discontinued, but can regularly be found used on ebay.
 The D2X was replaced by the Nikon D2Xs, while the NEX-F3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D2X Manual (free pdf) or the online Sony NEX-F3 Manual.
+Further information on the features and operation of the D2X and NEX-F3 can be found, respectively, in the Nikon D2X Manual (free pdf) or the online Sony NEX-F3 Manual.